Gummy Supplement Side Effects: What Manufacturing Tells You

 3) “It feels different every time” is often a uniformity problem

 This is one of the most overlooked manufacturing-driven causes of gummy complaints.
-Gummies are often a suspension-not a true solution-meaning ingredients may be dispersed rather than dissolved.
-If the dispersion isn’t stable, you can end up with real variability piece to piece.
+Gummies are often a suspension — not a true solution — meaning ingredients may be dispersed rather than dissolved.
+If the dispersion isn’t stable, you get real variability piece to piece.

-That inconsistency can show up as a consumer feeling like one serving is “fine” and the next is “too much,” even when they took the same number of gummies.
-The root issue is frequently content uniformity-a core cGMP concern.
+That inconsistency shows up as a consumer feeling like one serving is “fine” and the next is “too much,” even with the same number of gummies.
+The root issue is often content uniformity — a core cGMP concern.

 Overly firm, rubbery gummies